hpparvi/ExoIris/doc/source/api/tsdata.rst

 Spectroscopic light curves
 ==========================
-.. currentmodule:: easyts
+.. currentmodule:: easyts.tsdata

-The spectroscopic light curves are given to `EasyTS` as a `TSData` (Transmission Spectroscopy Data)  object. `TSData` is a utility class that provides methods for data cleanup, binning, cropping, and concatenation of multiple data sets.
+The spectroscopic light curves are given to `EasyTS` as a `TSData` (Transmission Spectroscopy Data) or `TSDataSet` object. `TSData` is a utility class that provides methods for data cleanup, binning, and cropping, while `TSDataSet` is a container class that can contain many `TSData` objects.

 Constructor
 -----------